 Wavefront-Guided LASIK (WFG)

-We have been performing WFG for nearly 20 years now.
-It involves the use of a costly piece of equipment called an aberrometer.
+At VISTAeyes, we have been performing WFG for nearly 20 years now.
+The procedure involves the use of a costly type of equipment called an aberrometer.
 It not only accurately measures the prescription but also the aberrations.
-The complex treatment required is transferred to the excimer laser.
+The complex treatment required is then transferred to the excimer laser for surgery.

 Custom Q LASIK